dpmartin42/dpmartin42.github.io/about.md

 title: About Me
 ---

-I am currently the lead data scientist for the client-facing people analytics team at McKinsey & Company, where I help clients use data to improve decision-making around talent related questions.
+I am currently a lead data scientist for the client-facing people analytics team at McKinsey & Company, where I help clients use data to improve decision-making around talent related questions.
 Before this, I received my Ph.D in 2015 from the Quantitative Psychology program at the [University of Virginia](http://www.virginia.edu/), where I worked with